SudoDotDog/Brontosaurus/docs/vocabulary.md

 ### Account

--   Account is a brontosaurus record type.
+-   Account is a `brontosaurus` record type.
 -   An account can be controlled by a human user or robot.

 ### Application

--   Application is a brontosaurus record type.
+-   Application is a `brontosaurus` record type.

 ## D

 ### Decorator

--   Decorator is a brontosaurus record type.
+-   Decorator is a `brontosaurus` record type.
 -   Decorator is a property of an account record.
 An account owns multiple decorators.
 -   Decorator is the property of an organization record.
 An organization owns multiple decorators.
 -   Decorator is not accessible by an integrated client.

 ## G

+### Green

+-   Green is a `brontosaurus` module.
+-   Green module is use to communicate between integrated service and auth database

 ### Group

--   Group is a brontosaurus record type.
+-   Group is a `brontosaurus` record type.
 -   Group is a property of an account record.
 An account can be assigned to multiple groups.
 -   Group is accessible by an integrated client.